TopTCode/Soccor-Bot/README.md

 # Soccer-Bot
 ## Overview
-A team named Pikiblinders is going to participate in a Soccer Bot contest for Freshers.
+A team named Pikiblinders is going to participate in a Soccer Bot contest.
 ## Team Members
 Abr
 TopT